perses/perses/ui/README.md

 - Install dependencies: `npm install`
 - Run tests: `npm run test`

+### Run end-to-end tests

+- Follow the instructions to start the Perses app.
+- Change to the `ui` directory.
+- Run the end-to-end tests from the command line: `npm run e2e`

 ## Package organization

 The UI-based code for Perses is organized as a monorepo using [turborepo](https://turbo.build/repo).